-Social Media Policy Committee: Members of the policy committee are from various departments of Gadsden Stated and coordinated by the Public Relations Department.
-The purpose of the policy committee is to help Gadsden State department create, manage and succeed in using social media outlets to further their academic mission.
+Social Media Policy Committee: The policy committee is coordinated by the Public Relations and Marketing Department.
+The purpose of the policy committee is to help departments create, manage and succeed in using social media outlets to further their academic mission.
 The Social Media Policy Committee identifies individuals and groups that currently manage social media accounts for Gadsden State entities, advise them on policy and encourage those who have not done so to apply for official recognition status.
 The committee will conduct periodic audits of College social media accounts to ensure policy compliance.
 The policy committee - led by the social media and website specialist - provides occasional training sessions regarding social media use and its role at Gadsden State.